WASHINGTON, DC, November 15, 2018 – Berlin, Germany, has won the race to host Special Olympics’ flagship sporting event, the World Games in 2023.

 Berlin celebrates the 2023 decision: (L-R) Daniela Huhn, athlete, Mark Solomeyer, National Athlete Leader and SOD Vice President, Dennis Mellentin, Athlete Leader, Christiane Krajewski, President of Special Olympics Germany.
-(Photo SOD/Jörg Brüggemann OSTKREUZ)
+(Photo by SOD/Jörg Brüggemann OSTKREUZ)

 The 2023 Berlin World Games are expected to host around 7,000 athletes and Unified Partners from 170 nations who will participate in 25 various sport disciplines.
-They will be joined more than 3,000 volunteers as well as 12,000 family members.
+They will be joined by more than 3,000 volunteers as well as 12,000 family members.

-The successful bid was a combined effort led Special Olympic Germany, supported the State of Berlin, the German Federal Ministry of the Interior, and the German Olympic Sports Confederation.
+The successful bid was a combined effort led by Special Olympic Germany, supported by the State of Berlin, the German Federal Ministry of the Interior, and the German Olympic Sports Confederation.
 A signature component of the Berlin bid included a Host Town Program that engages the entire nation in hosting delegations from around the world.
 Driving inclusion in and through sports, the goal is to build a better understanding of intellectual disabilities, cultural diversity and inclusion, and involve sports clubs and schools across Germany.

 Many renowned sports facilities in Berlin will provide state-of-the-art competition venues for the athletes, including the Event Center in the Messe Berlin (Convention Center), the Max-Schmeling-Halle sports facilities, the Sportforum and the Friedrich-Ludwig-Jahn-Sportpark, as well as the meeting place around the Straße des 17.
 Juni and the Brandenburg Gate.
 In what is expected to be a truly memorable moment, the Opening Ceremony of the 2023 World Games will take place in the Berlin Olympic Stadium.